dynamsoft-docs/barcode-reader-docs/programming/features/use-format-specific-configuration.md

 3. `ImageParameter.BarcodeFormatIds_2` should be set to `NON_STANDARD_BARCODE`, which means non-standard barcodes are to be read.

-The following shows a standard Code128 barcode with a moduleSize of 2px followed by a non-standard Code128 barcode which consists of bars with a deviation of 2px.
+The following shows a standard Code128 barcode with a module size of 2px followed by a non-standard Code128 barcode which consists of bars with a deviation of 2px.

 ![standard-code128][5]